mindsdb/mindsdb/README.md

 ## Support <a name="Support"></a>

-If you found a bug, please submit an [issue on GitHub](https://github.com/mindsdb/mindsdb/issues/new/choose).
+If you find a bug, please submit an [issue on GitHub](https://github.com/mindsdb/mindsdb/issues/new/choose).

 To get community support, you can: